weheartit/impermium/README.md

     client.account('33', '255.255.255.255', {:alias => "user33", :password_hash=>'7d222a5d269a'})

-If request headers have to be set it can be done through block
+If request headers have to be set it can be done through a block:

     Impermium.account('33', '255.255.255.255') do |req|
       req.headers = {:http_user_agent => "Impermium gem 1.0.0"}